rails/rails/guides/source/constant_autoloading_and_reloading.md

 * The module object following a `module` keyword gets pushed when its body is executed, and popped after it.

-* When a singleton class is opened with `class << object`, the singleton class gets pushed when the body is executed, and popped after it.
+* When a singleton class is opened with `class << object`, said singleton class gets pushed when the body is executed, and popped after it.

 * When any of the `*_eval` family of methods is called using a string argument, the singleton class of the receiver is pushed to the nesting of the eval'ed code.

-It is interesting to observe that **no** block gets a modified nesting.
+It is interesting to observe that blocks do not modify the stack.
 In particular the blocks that may be passed to `Class.new` and `Module.new` do not get the class or module being defined pushed to their nesting.
 That's one of the differences between defining classes and modules in one way or another.

 The nesting at any given place can be inspected with `Module.nesting`.